keyed

 Keys Declare unique columns, enforced through transformations

-Locks Assert conditions (no NAs, row counts, coverage)
+Locks Assert conditions (no NAs, row counts, coverage) at pipeline checkpoints

-UUIDs Track row identity through your pipeline
+UUIDs Track row identity through filters, joins, and reshaping

-1. Keys
+Keys

-customers <- read.csv("customers.csv") |>
+customers <- key(customers, customer_id)

 sales <- key(sales, region, year)